 Performance outcomes Acceptable outcomes Applicant response PO5 Development retains and enhances existing vegetation between a development and a major transport corridor, so as to provide screening to potential noise, dust, odour and visual impacts emanating from the corridor.
 AO5 No acceptable outcomes are prescribed.
-Proposal complies or is capable of complying.
-Pedestrian and cycle network • PO6 Lot reconfiguration assists in the implementation of the pedestrian and cycle movement network to achieve safe, attractive and efficient pedestrian and cycle networks.
+Proposal complies.
+Pedestrian and cycle network PO6 Lot reconfiguration assists in the implementation of the pedestrian and cycle movement network to achieve safe, attractive and efficient pedestrian and cycle networks.
 AO6.1 Where a lot is subject to, or adjacent to an element of the pedestrian and cycle Movement network (identified on the Transport network overlay maps contained in Schedule 2) the specific location of this element of the pedestrian and cycle network is incorporated in the design of the lot layout.
 AO6.2 The element of the pedestrian and cycle network is constructed in accordance with the Design Guidelines set out in Sections D4 and D5 of the Planning scheme policy SC6.5 - FNQROC Regional Development Manual.
-N/A N/A
+Proposal includes pathway at site frontage.
+Proposal complies.